 Other than that, we also see a brief shot of the protagonist deploying what looks like a sniper rifle, but we can’t know how big a part shootouts will play in the game.
 It has been confirmed that the players will have the option of adopting an aggressive, combat-centric approach, but that such an approach would not be the ideal one.

-With that said, we still know very little of how the game will actually play, but Kojima has stated that he is trying to blend the familiar with the unfamiliar, so don’t expect the weirdness to stick only to the cinematics.
+With that said, we only know very little of how the game will actually play, but Kojima has stated that he is trying to blend the familiar with the unfamiliar, so don’t expect the weirdness to stick only to the cinematics.
 As was announced earlier, Death Stranding will implement some unusual online mechanics, and death will play an integral part to the game’s progression.

 Death Stranding Story